 1857 confirmation in the Ulm Synagogue and entered Philanthropic School, Frankfurt am Main.

-1860-70 apprentice, traveller and soon confidential clerk
+1860-70 apprentice, traveller and soon confidential clerk in father’s wholesale firm, A.J.
+Maier, Ulm.

 1870 took over A.J.
 Maier.